vaginessa/dns-wiki/FAQ.md

 You can set a password lock for AFWall+ by using the set _password_ menu option.
 To remove the password protection, just reset it to blank (enter none).
+The password protection is useful in order to prevent anyone to disable or alter your AFWall+ settings.
+However, on a rooted device there is no "full" protection since an attacker still could bypass such kind of protection.

 Frequently asked questions
 --------------------------